awsdocs/amazon-pinpoint-developer-guide/doc-source/tagging-resources.md

 You can use Amazon Pinpoint by sending HTTP\(S\) requests directly to the Amazon Pinpoint API\.

 To remove a tag, both the tag key and its associated value, from a resource, send a DELETE request to the [Tags](https://docs.aws.amazon.com/pinpoint/latest/apireference/rest-api-tags.html) URI\.
-For the URI, append a query string that includes the Amazon Resource Name \(ARN\) of the resource that you want to remove a tag from, followed by the `tagKeys` parameter and the tag to remove\.
+In the URI, append a query string that includes the Amazon Resource Name \(ARN\) of the resource that you want to remove a tag from, followed by the `tagKeys` parameter and the tag to remove\.
 For example:

 ```
 https://endpoint/v1/tags/resource-arn?tagKeys=key